-As the name suggests, Getflix is a VPN that’s built around the needs of streaming fans, but is it any more than a neat add-on for Netflix or YouTube fans, and does it deliver what general VPN users require?
-This Getflix review will address every aspect of what a VPN has to offer, making it easy to choose whether to install it or not.
+As the name suggests, Getflix is a Smart DNS and VPN provider built around giving quality streaming access to more than 350 global channels.
+But is it more than an add-on for Netflix or YouTube fans, and does it deliver what general VPN users require?
+Let’s find out!

 The Getflix DNS routing system adds another layer of anonymity while using streaming sites, and we couldn’t find any evidence that users would be at risk of DNS leakage while using the Getflix VPN, either.

 In fact, their Getflix VPN page is pretty bare and there are very few details – which is always a bad thing, not a good thing.

 Getflix VPN claims to have a commitment to keeping zero logs, which is a key aspect of a dependable VPN.

 Further, while you won’t be logged while you use the Getflix VPN, they do share some information with third parties.
 Getflix will ask you for consent if sharing is on the table, but selling your data isn’t very reassuring.
 There’s also no clear confirmation or denial about whether they keep logs of your activity.

 It’s obvious that Getflix is geared up to provide the maximum range of streaming options, and not to provide military grade security.